DeveloperAlly/DeveloperAlly/README.md

     +	In charge of the security of assets belonging to the team

-ACCENTURE AUSTRALIA – Technical Architect
+ACCENTURE AUSTRALIA – Technical Architect & Solutions Engineer

 Jan 2018 - Nov 2019